EVERYTHING in Life is Temporary

 A very hard thing for me to learn that revolves around the fact that everything in life is temporary, is when one day I’d wake up thinking it was going to be another predictably normal day, when by the end of the day, my life was somewhere completely different than where I started that morning.
 This has happened to me many times and although I have made some somewhat drastic and sometimes very painful choices in my life (in this time that it takes most people a whole lifetime to experience), I am thankful to be able to still be here, to be alive and to be able to continue to learn.

 For me to actually really comprehend and understand this powerful lesson was a build-up of learning that happened for me over time and something that I became very fluent and comfortable with specifically in the last few years.
-The outcome of my decisions has always impacted my life because there is no escaping this reality but I accepted this reality.
+The outcome of my decisions has always impacted my life because there is no escaping this reality but today, I have fully accepted my reality.

 Nothing lasts forever but maybe this is a very good thing.
 I believe that everything in life happens for a reason when it’s supposed to happen.
-It just may take some time to understand why and then be able to look inside ourselves to ask what did we learn from this situation or event.
+It just may take some time to understand why and then be able to look inside ourselves to ask what lessons we learned from the situation or event.